What Is 3/4 - 5/8 In Fraction

 A Historical Perspective

 The concept of fractions dates back to ancient civilizations.
 Egyptians and Babylonians used fractions extensively for dividing land, measuring quantities, and constructing buildings.
-However, their notation and methods differed significantly from the modern notation we use today.
+Even so, their notation and methods differed significantly from the modern notation we use today.
 The development of a standardized notation for fractions and the rules for performing operations on them evolved over centuries, with contributions from mathematicians across different cultures.

 Trends and Latest Developments